-While this seems like a simple question, the differences between answers can be a surprising.
+While this seems like a simple question, the differences between answers can be a surprise.
 Upper management’s view of your “ideal” target customer may be completely inconsistent with those in sales or customer service.

 - Identify your audience with traditional demographics, plus a listing of what’s most important to them, their motivations, and frustrations.
 Then use another tool called a Persona Profile to look through the eyes of a single customer that most effectively represents a broader segment’s unique wants, needs, and objectives.
 A composite of images from magazines or other sources would be helpful in creating a single visual or vignette to share a common understanding of your target archetype.

 - Conduct research on your audience by collecting website behaviors captured by Google Analytics, analyzing the category they represent in the industry, trends relating to them and their position, asking for input from sales and customer service, and most ideally by observing them in person (if at all possible) and asking questions.
-Immerse yourself in their lives that goes beyond surface “firmographics” like title, industry, size of company, and to dig into roles, responsibilities, etc. The goal is to understand their world, fairly intimately, so that you could spot unarticulated pains and appreciate the context to which your website might be a solution.
-This approach will help you gain an empathetic understanding of what users are trying to accomplish and to define the best path to get them there.
+Immerse yourself in their lives that go beyond surface “firmographics” like title, industry, size of the company, and to dig into roles, responsibilities, etc. The goal is to understand their world, fairly intimately, so that you could spot unarticulated pains and appreciate the context to which your website might be a solution.
+This approach will help you gain an empathetic understanding of what users are trying to accomplish and define the best path to get them there.

 - What Will Develop Trust with your Target Market?

 By charting the results from your Journey Map exercise, you will have a cumulative view of your target market.
-This view allows you to assess their motivational drivers, deterrents and triggers to engage with your company to generate leads – whether that be buying from your business, opting in for a newsletter, downloading your catalog or some other conversion point.
+This view allows you to assess their motivational drivers, deterrents and triggers to engage with your company to generate leads – whether that be buying from your business, opting in for a newsletter, downloading your catalog, or some other conversion point.

-- How Does your Target Market Perceive your Brand?
+- How Does Your Target Market Perceive your Brand?

 Data on the way your target market perceives your brand is invaluable.
 While you may feel, after the previous exercise, that you have a solid grasp on how you can engage with your target market to achieve your business goals, there is another side to the spectrum that must be considered.
-Your target market may not see you brand exactly as you do.
+Your target market may not see your brand exactly as you do.

 Surveys are powerful tools to acquire feedback on how your audience thinks about your brand.
 As an executive within the company, you have a vision of your brand.
 This vision, however, may not be consistent with that of your target market, and this difference in view can derail your web design project, no matter how carefully you develop your strategy.